 "The kid's fed up" is a pun on how fed up everyone in a family can feel when mealtimes are a struggle - but kids should be "fed up" in the sense that they should be well-nourished so they can develop and grow.
 I want parents to get to a place where they feel confident about their feeding practices, and secure that their child's eating habits are such that they can fulfil their potential and maintain good health during their life.
 A wide range of biological, genetic and social factors contribute to the development of fussy eating, and of course each family has different habits and needs.
-That's why I tailor all my programmes to suit you, after a full consultation.
+That's why my workshops are flexible and tailored.

 Make sure you speak to a university-qualified nutritionist!
 Because the term nutritionist is not protected, anyone can (and does) call themselves a nutritionist and it can be hard to know who to believe.
 "Nutritionists" who have completed a six week online course, or a year or two of alternative therapy courses abound.
 Look at any newspaper or magazine and reporters have seized on the results of a single study as if it were the definitive truth.
 But you wouldn't get financial advice from someone just because they've bought something - and nor does it make any sense to take nutritional advice from someone just because they've been on a diet.